 This article summarizes how Nevada’s license suspension and revocation laws work and ways to avoid it.
-Specifically, our Las Vegas DUI defense attorneys discuss:
+Specifically, our Las Vegas DUI attorneys discuss:

 - 1. What is a license suspension or revocation in NV?

 - 2. What are the grounds?